Mississippi Solar Panel Cost & Incentives

 Net Metering in Mississippi

-Entergy Mississippi: • Has a distributed generation rider on file with the Mississippi Public Service Commission • Compensation for exported solar energy is typically at "avoided cost" — the wholesale rate that Entergy would otherwise pay to generate or purchase that electricity • Avoided cost rates are significantly lower than retail — roughly $0.03–$0.05/kWh compared to a retail rate of $0.11–$0.13/kWh • This massive gap between what you pay for grid power and what you earn for exported solar fundamentally changes the economics
+Without net metering, here's what happens to your excess solar generation.
+Entergy Mississippi has a distributed generation rider on file with the Mississippi Public Service Commission.
+Compensation for exported solar energy is typically at "avoided cost," the wholesale rate Entergy would otherwise pay to generate or purchase that electricity.
+Avoided cost rates run $0.03 to $0.05/kWh, compared to a retail rate of $0.11 to $0.13/kWh.
+The gap between what you pay for grid power and what you earn for exported solar fundamentally changes the economics.

 Solar Tax Exemptions in Mississippi

-Some rural electric cooperatives in Mississippi may have small-scale renewable energy programs or pilot interconnection policies — these vary by co-op and are generally limited.
+Some rural electric cooperatives in Mississippi may have small-scale renewable energy programs or pilot interconnection policies.
+These vary by co-op and are generally limited.
 If you're served by a co-op rather than Entergy or Mississippi Power, contact them directly about any available programs.

 Battery Storage Incentives in Mississippi